YRNEHENRY/AI_Project/README.md

 # Territory : artificial intelligence creation's

+## What is Territory ?
+Territory is a high school project aiming at running an AI trained with Q-function on a game running online with Flask.

 ## Installations
 To keep this project running, you will need 3 elements : python, flask and sqlalchemy.